andreamussap/everypillreminder/docs/main_menu.md

 ![Main menu at the top left corner](/images/main_menu.png)

-Tap the main menu to see its options.
+Tap the main menu to access its options.

 ![](/images/drawer_menu.png)